Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark: Conclusion

 \section{Conclusion}

 This paper introduced and benchmarked the novel task of zero-shot Latin discovery in historical documents.
 Our analysis demonstrates that this task is solvable with excellent performance of LLMs without task-specific fine-tuning.
 However, our key finding is that this success appears to stem not from deep functional semantic understanding, but from the models' ability to leverage more superficial statistical cues like vocabulary and text patterns, a behavior similar to traditional methods.
-This may limit the current models' approach to more nuanced historical tasks.
+This may limit the current models' approach to more nuanced historical tasks, suggesting that foundation models cannot replace human interpretative expertise.

-A particular implication of our work is the high performance of image-only models (up to 99\% page-level F1), which enables an efficient two-stage approach for processing vast non-OCR archives.
+A particular implication of our work is the high performance of image-only models (up to approximately 99\% page-level F1), which enables an efficient two-stage approach for processing vast non-OCR archives.
+This capability may effectively unlock the ``dark archives'' of digitized heritage.
 Building on these, our future work will focus on applying our pipeline to the entire ECCO collection and extending the methodology to other corpora, such as the French BnF's collection.